First look: Sony 360 Reality Audio

 Design

-While Sony hosted a demo of 360 Reality Audio on its vast booth on the CES show floot, we were treated to a run-through of the tech away from the hubbub in the Mirage Hotel... on the condition we wouldn't take any photos.
+While Sony hosted a demo of 360 Reality Audio at its vast booth on the CES show floor, we were treated to a run-through of the tech away from the hubbub in the Mirage Hotel... on the one condition we wouldn't take any photos.

 So instead, we'll have to describe the setup.

-Upon first entering the room and the whole idea seems crazy; there are speakers everywhere, 13 in total.
-We were essentially sitting within a sound rig, and indeed a key part of the 360 Reality Audio demo was having the hearing characteristics our ears measured.
-Incredibly sensitive sensors were placed in each ear to create a personalised head-related transfer function (HRTF) that’s key to 360 Reality Audio - but more on that later.
+Upon first entering the room, the whole idea seems crazy.
+There are speakers everywhere, 13 in total, and we were seated essentially within a sound rig.
+A key part of the 360 Reality Audio demo was having the hearing characteristics our ears measured and, to do that, Sony had to place incredibly sensitive sensors in each ear to create a personalised head-related transfer function (HRTF) that’s crucial to making 360 Reality Audio work - but more on that later.

 The initial phase of the demo was played through this speaker-heavy set-up.
 It sounded incredible.
-Powerful and bassy, yes, but throughout the track the vocals subtly changed position in the 360-degree soundstage, percussive details appeared in unexpected places, for sure, but it was the separation that impressed.
+Powerful and bassy, yes, but throughout the track the vocals subtly changed position in the 360-degree soundstage, percussive details appeared in unexpected places, for sure, but it was the separation that impressed us most.

-Basically you can hear a lot more stuff going on amid constant surprise about what's going to happen next.

-Elsewhere, in a separate public demo at the booth at CES a compatible circular 360-degree speaker – calibrated to the room's acoustics – Morgan Saint's Glass House was playing for the audience and while the music in particular was impressive, it mostly left folks wondering "is that music all coming from that one speaker?”
+Elsewhere, in a separate public demo at the booth at CES a compatible circular 360-degree speaker – calibrated to the room's acoustics – Morgan Saint's Glass House was playing for the audience and the immersion was so impressive that it left folks wondering if all the music was coming from that one little speaker.

 Performance